Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-08PQFXaEac8.md

 ### Transcript

-> will we ever have proper multi-core support i mean you do net right now and probably not in the sense that you're asking right now uh because we do have multi-core support right now uh but you can only go so far with it i there are things we can improve for for multi-core but like yeah we can improve on it but like it will never be you know amazing for everyone
+> will we ever have proper multi-core support i mean you do net right now and probably not in the sense that you're asking right now, because we do have multi-core support right now, but you can only go so far with it i there are things we can improve for for multi-core but like yeah we can improve on it but like it will never be you know amazing for everyone